AldenSiaZhengHeng/COMP2042_CW_hfyas6/README.md

 <p>
 4. Create <b>model, controller and view class</b> for HomeMenu and GameBoard in the existing source code.<br />
 &nbsp&nbsp&nbsp <b>-Reason:</b> It is because applying MVC pattern in the project, it will make the project more scalable, maintainable, and easy to expand.
-                        Furthermore, all the View classes rely on the Controller for its existence in the project, which also known as composition relationship.
+                        However, all the View classes rely on the Controller for its existence in the project, which also known as composition relationship.
                         Therefore, I don't consider that my MVC implementation is proper and obeying the rule.
 </p>
 <p>